karlfloersch/GitHub-AlexaSkill-Hack/README.md

-# GitHub-AlexaSkill-Hack
+# Top-Github-Repos-Alexa-Skill
 A quick little Alexa skill to read out the top GitHub repos as found on http://gitmostwanted.com/

-This project is not guarenteed to work.
-I've honestly forgotten how to write Alexa skills.
-The most useful thing you can find in this project is a bad parser for the webstie (http://gitmostwanted.com/)[http://gitmostwanted.com/].
-Other than that, you won't really find much use.

-I just wanted to store this project somewhere so I can get it off my harddrive.
+This project is not guarenteed to work and it is unmaintained.
+Originally it worked as a Alexa skill to read off the top projects on GitHub.
+It uses http://gitmostwanted.com/ as it's source of information.

 #### Licence